 To answer that, though, it’s important to consider whether you have a tattoo, or would get one at all.

 When I was sixteen, I fantasized about a little mustard-colored butterfly, which would flap as I laughed, against my left hip bone.
 It was very Kelly Kapowski during her 90210 months.
 It would now serve as an indubitable placard of basic bitch-ness.

 That phase passed quickly.
 I didn’t consider a tattoo again until recently.
-In 2014, would I get one?
+Would I get one now?
 Probably not.
 But not for the same reason I’d have said no as recently as three years ago.
 Back then, I agreed with an ideology that had been imparted on me: to have a tattoo is to scream using your body instead of your mouth.

 Today, to have a tattoo is to be in fashion.
 And in some sense, to foretell nostalgia.